zanella/bingo90/README.md

 constraints (e.g. no 3 nulls in a column).

 The Strip creation generates 6 tickets, which means there's nothing left in the Pool in the end.

+It (Strip) is created in one pass, since the Tickets are all generated as valid they use the exact amount of numbers they have to, which means that the last ticket creation only has enough (90 - (15 * 5)) numbers in the Pool.

 ## Framework
 This project uses Quarkus, the Supersonic Subatomic Java Framework.